-If you support people bereaved or injured by road crashes, or bereaved by any type of sudden death, you can benefit from attending our conferences, seminars, and training
+Brake runs a programme of events and training for professionals who support people bereaved or injured by road crashes, or bereaved by any type of sudden death.

 Events and training for FLOs

 Brake's Police Family Liaison Officer Awards celebrate and recognise the outstanding achievements and support provided by police FLOs, and showcase best practice in supporting families following a road death or serious injury.
 Adigital awards ceremony will take place during Road Safety Week, 16-22 November 2020, recognising three category winners and highly commended entries.
 Best practice case-studies for our winners will also be published.

 Police FLO regional sessions